-A first depot, named Marconi, is currently being constructed alongside the chaussée de Ruisbroek in Uccle for a budget of 67 Mio EUR.
-Its final delivery is planned for June 2017.
+A first depot, named Marconi, was being constructed alongside the chaussée de Ruisbroek in Uccle for a budget of 67 Mio EUR.
 It will accommodate the parking and maintenance of 75 T3000 trams (32m).

 At the same time, the studies have started for the construction of a second new depot on the car park of Palais 12 at the Heysel.
 On the fringe of the NEO project and the extension of lines 3, 7 and 9, this unit will allow the accommodation and the daily maintenance of about 30 trams by 2025 at the latest.

 Total investment: 81,5 million EUR

 Brussels is a living and moving city where the demand for travel increases, which is why new tram lines will complete the current network by 2025.
 For now, two projects for new tram lines are already under way.

 The creation of line 9 between Simonis and the upper parts of Jette, passing by the university hospital (UZ Brussel) and the extension of line 94 from Musée du Tram until the metro station Roodebeek, will cost 11 Mio EUR.
 In the process its extension until the Marcel Thiry avenue at the Cora store of Woluwe will follow.

 With the development of the new national stadium on the car park C, the extension of the future line 9 is already planned: first, until Heysel, where a joint multi-modal hub will be created for lines 3 and 7 and next, until car park C, which is a 2019 target.